TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 ### Head Hunter
 So, reports are that [Better Kill Credit](#better-kill-credit) mod no longer works.
 Head Hunter comes in with the rescue - now all kills can reward a small reward.
 But the reward is small as that's not the meat of what this mod offers.

 The mod also adds accumulating bounties on ships.
-As ships kill other ships, the accumulate bounty over bounty and can easily be wanted for millions of credits over time.
-Kill them, you get the payout.
+As ships kill other ships, they accumulate bounty over bounty and can easily be wanted for millions of credits over time.
+Kill them and you get the payout.
 It can feel a bit OP, but it's all customizable - I set the bounty amount to 50%, and I think it's great.

 Your own ships can also be hunted by other bounty hunters.
 These bounty hunters actually look for you instead of just spawning.
 Once they find you, you either fight or comm them to pay off your bounty 10x its value.
 Unfortunately I ended up disabling this particular feature.
 It worked great in the beginning - being hunted for my crimes against HOP and others felt immersive and added an interesting layer to the game.
 The problems started when I started using fleets for wars - it'd be fine if only enemy bounty hunters tried to kill your assets, but why do Argons etc hunt my ships for killing HOP assets?